yogeshvar/CourseNotes/README.md

 An open-source system for automating deployment, scaling, and management of containerized applications.
 Kubernetes provides a platform for deploying, scaling, and operating applications in a consistent and automated manner, making it easier to manage and maintain large-scale applications.

-We hope that you find this customised SDE course helpful in your software development journey.
+Hope that you find this helps in your software development journey.
 Enjoy your learning!